Melkrewi/Artemia_franciscana_genome/Transposable_elements_annotation.md

-# De novo identification of repeat families using RepeatModeler
+## De novo identification of repeat families using RepeatModeler and classification of unknown transposable elements using DeepTE

 `module load RepeatModeler`